 Sending the invoice is only part of the work.
 AI streamlines payment reconciliation by automatically matching incoming payments to open invoices based on reference numbers, amounts, and customer names.

 The system identifies partial payments, overpayments, and unallocated cash for review.
-It also triggers automated dunning (payment reminder) workflows based on payment status.
+It also triggers automated dunning workflows through the collections layer — not a one-size-fits-all reminder cadence, but smart escalation based on customer segment, invoice age, and payment history.
+High-value accounts get personalized outreach; smaller balances get automated sequences.

-Why it matters: Accelerates cash application and reduces manual AR work.
+Why it matters: Accelerates cash application, reduces manual AR work, and shortens your collection cycle.

 Revenue recognition and compliance

 AI billing platforms automate Revenue Recognition schedules and related journal entries under ASC 606.
-This ensures compliance without massive spreadsheets at month-end.
+This ensures compliance without massive spreadsheets at month-end — and without the manual rework that happens when upstream billing errors cascade into incorrect revenue schedules.

 How leading AI billing platforms compare